freenas/freenas-docs/userguide/zfsprimer.rst

 **ZFS was designed to be a self-healing filesystem**.
 As ZFS writes data, it creates a checksum for each disk block it writes.
 As ZFS reads data, it validates the checksum for each disk block it reads.
-If ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ*, ZFS will fix the corrupted data with the correct data.
-Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the data blocks in order to validate their checksums and correct any corrupted blocks.
-While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide  data corruption detection to a system with one disk. %brand% automatically schedules a monthly scrub for each ZFS pool and the results of the scrub will be displayed in :ref:`View Volumes`.
-Reading the scrub results can provide an early indication of possible disk failure.
+Media errors or "bit rot" can cause data to change, and the checksum no longer matches.
+When ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ*, it replaces the corrupted data with the correct data.
+Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the data blocks to validate their checksums and correct any corrupted blocks.
+While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide data corruption detection to a system with one disk. %brand% automatically schedules a monthly scrub for each ZFS pool and the results of the scrub are displayed in :ref:`View Volumes`.
+Reading scrub results can provide an early indication of possible disk failure.

-Unlike traditional UNIX filesystems, **you do not need to define partition sizes at filesystem creation time**.
-Instead, you feed a certain number of disks at a time (known as a vdev) to a ZFS pool and create filesystems from the pool as needed.
+Unlike traditional UNIX filesystems, **it is not necessary to define partition sizes at filesystem creation time**.
+Instead, a group of disks (known as a vdev) are built into a ZFS pool.
+Filesystems are created from the pool as needed.
 As more capacity is needed, identical vdevs can be striped into the pool.
 In %brand%, :ref:`Volume Manager` can be used to create or extend ZFS pools.
-Once a pool is created, it can be divided into dynamically-sized datasets or fixed-size zvols as needed.
+After a pool is created, it can be divided into dynamically-sized datasets or fixed-size zvols as needed.
 Datasets can be used to optimize storage for the type of data being stored as permissions and properties such as quotas and compression can be set on a per-dataset level.
 A zvol is essentially a raw, virtual block device which can be used for applications that need raw-device semantics such as iSCSI device extents.

 **ZFS supports real-time data compression**.
 Compression happens when a block is written to disk, but only if the written data will benefit